hyper63/workshops/connect/README.md

 ## Introduction

-👋🏻 Greetings, Thank you for taking the time to learn hyper with us, in this workshop, we will dive a little deeper into hyper-connect the deno/nodejs hyper client.
-But first, if you have not taken the [Hello World](../hello-world) workshop, please consider to take that workshop first, we will be building on the concepts we learned in previous workshops.
+👋🏻 Greetings, Thank you for taking the time to learn hyper with us, in this workshop, we will dive a little deeper into `hyper-connect`, the deno/nodejs hyper client.
+But first, if you have not taken the [Hello World](../hello-world) workshop, please consider taking that workshop first, we will be building on the concepts we learned in previous workshops.

-> NOTE: Please be sure to take the [Hello World](../hello-world) workshop before taking this workshop.
+> You'll want to complete the [Hello World](../hello-world) workshop before taking this workshop.

-As we started in the hello-world workshop, we will be building out a "Mario Wiki API", and through these workshops, we will cover all of the hyper core services.
-The best way to learn is by doing, so in order to get the most out of these workshops, take the time to actually do the work, not just watch or copy and paste.
+We'll continue building out the "Mario Wiki API".
+We will cover all of the core hyper services.
+The best way to learn is by doing.
+In order to get the most out of these workshops, take the time to actually do the work, not just watch or copy and paste.

 The hyper Data Service is a JSON API that focuses on Document Data Storage, document stores gives developers the ability to keep their business logic clean separated from their services.
 With our